sleeepyjack/libcudacxx/docs/extended_api/synchronization_primitives/barrier/wait_parity.md

 __host__ __device__ bool cuda::std::barrier::try_wait_parity(bool phase);
 ```

-`barrier::wait_parity` stalls execution while the barrier is not at the specified phase.
+`barrier::wait_parity` stalls execution while the barrier is not at the specified parity.
-`barrier::try_wait_parity` queries the the state of the barrier against the specified phase.
+`barrier::try_wait_parity` returns true if the parity of the barrier matches the given parity.

 ## Return Value